Moundou, Chad - Things to Do in Moundou

 Top Things to Do in Moundou

-Booking Tip: Visit early morning (7-9 AM) for the best selection and cooler temperatures.
-Bring small denomination CFA francs for purchases, and expect to negotiate prices.
-Local guides can be hired for 2,000-5,000 CFA per hour.
+Booking Tip: No booking needed - arrive early morning (around 7-8 AM) for the best selection and cooler temperatures.
+Bring small CFA franc notes for easier transactions, and expect to negotiate prices on most items except food.

 Logone River Activities